 Listening to podcasts is a great way to keep up with what’s happening in the WordPress world and hear from others in the community.
 Especially for those of us with limited time to read, audio can be absorbed while exercising or driving.

 In just one year, the podcast landscape has changed, with new entrants and some shows cancelled.
-This article will share a list of the best WordPress podcasts you should be listening to in 2016.
+This article will share a list of the best WordPress podcasts you should be listening to.

 The Best WordPress Podcasts We Found